 Noting that the Standing Committee on Services to Agriculture (SC-AGR) is responsible for updating mandatory publications including the Guide to Agricultural Meteorological Practices (GAMP) (WMO-No. 134),

-Expresses appreciation for the work of the SC-AGR Expert Team on Agrometeorological Capacity Development and Communication (ET-ACDC) in developing the list of recommended textbooks on agricultural meteorology as an appendix to the GAMP;
+Expresses appreciation for the work of the SC-AGR Expert Team on Agrometeorological Capacity Development and Communication (ET-ACDC) in developing an additional list of recommended handbooks, textbooks and other relevant publications on agricultural meteorology as provided in SERCOM-2/INF.
+5.3 REV;

+Acknowledges the approval of this additional list by SC-AGR;

-Agrees that an additional appendix on recommended textbooks on agricultural meteorology will be added to the GAMP;
+Agrees that the list of additional recommended textbooks on agricultural meteorology will be added to Appendix 1 of the GAMP;

 Recommends to the Executive Council the adoption of Draft Resolution ##/1, Update of Guide to Agricultural Meteorological Practices through the draft resolution provided in the annex to the present recommendation .